Five To Five win Let It Shine to land contract for Take That musical

 Barlow was joined by former bandmates Robbie Williams, Mark Owen and Howard Donald for a performance of their hit The Flood just before the result was announced.

-Williams, who had cancelled guest judging duties because of an illness, still managed to perform but said that it was emotional to be back with his old group.
+Williams, who had cancelled guest judging duties because of an ailment, still managed to perform and said that it was emotional to be back with his old group.

 He said: "It was and is very emotional.
 Proper tears.